St John's Cathedral, Napier

+Construction of the present building was completed 1965, and the cathedral was consecrated on 8 October 1967.
+It is built in an Art Deco style.

 History

 The present-day building replaced an earlier cathedral that was destroyed by the 1931 Hawke's Bay earthquake.
 Begun in 1886, consecrated in December 1888, and largely complete by 1890, the original cathedral of St John was a brick construction designed by Christchurch architect Benjamin Mountfort.
 Two lives were lost in the cathedral as a result of the 1931 earthquake.
 Edith Barry was trapped beneath fallen beams, and was euthanized as flames from the post-earthquake conflagration approached the building.
 Kate Williams died the following day of injuries sustained in the quake.

 Following the total destruction of the first cathedral a temporary building was erected on the site, standing from 1931 until it was closed in 1960.

 The current building is widely regarded as a fine example of Art Deco architecture.
 The design was largely drawn up by Napier architect Kingwell Malcolm, of the firm Malcolm and Sweet, following the untimely death of the selected architect R. S. D. Harman.
 The stained glass windows were designed by Wellington artist Beverley Shore Bennett.